 Around the Same Time, Diamond Cutting Began in Europe the Indians Started Fashioning Diamonds.
 Who Influenced Who Here Isn’t Clear but it is a Fact that the Designs Produced Differ a Lot From Each Other.
 The Best Known Indian Cut is the Mughal Cut, Accurately Described by J.B.
 Tavernier in his Book ‘Six Voyages’.

-The name indicates a native Indian cut which followed the shape of the rough and often exhibits a large flat base and a reasonably large table facet seperated by a sloping array of smaller facets but these features are by no means a requirement for the name Mughal Cut.
-The best known example of a Mughal Cut was the fabled Koh-I-Noor (pictured on the right), which was re-cut into an oval brilliant in 1852 and currently resides in the Tower of London.
+The name indicates a native Indian cut which followed the shape of the rough and often exhibits a large flat base and a reasonably large table facet separated by a sloping array of smaller facets but these features are by no means a requirement for the name Mughal Cut.
+The best-known example of a Mughal Cut was the fabled Koh-I-Noor (pictured on the right), which was re-cut into an oval brilliant in 1852 and currently resides in the Tower of London.

 Tavernier has left us with a fair few sketches of Indian native cuts, which illustrate the rather wide variety of possibilities.
 The term Mughal Cut is better understood to be describing a diamond cut in India in the 16th, 17th or 18th century rather than a certain shape or arrangements of facets:

 The Orlov Diamond in the Russian Imperial Sceptre

 Sketch of the Orloff Diamond From the Book Precious Stones by Max Bauer, Published in 1904.